criblio/appscope/README.md

 AppScope extracts detailed information from applications as they execute, including all file operations, all network operations, clear text data from encrypted flows, all payloads can be extracted in their entirety, any console I/O is captured, updates to any log file is captured, CPU and memory resource usage are presented in process detail.

 AppScope consists of a shared library and an executable.
-In simple terms, the library is loaded by either preload features supported by the dynamic loader or by a custom loader for static executables,  into the address space of a process, With the library loaded, and ddetails are extracted from applications as they execute.
+In simple terms, the library is loaded by either preload features supported by the dynamic loader or by a custom loader for static executables,  into the address space of a process, With the library loaded, and details are extracted from applications as they execute.
 The executable provides a command line interface (CLI) which can optionally be used to control which processes are interposed, what data is extracted, and how to view and interact with the results.

 Information is extracted by the library as it interposes functions.
 When an application calls a function, it actually calls a function of the same name in the AppScope library.
 Details are extracted from the function, and the original function is called.
 The interposition of function calls in this manner does not require any change to an application, it works with unmodified binaries, while the CPU and memory overhead are minimal.